 Q: What is it like to live in Charlotte?

-Living in Charlotte, NC, means living in a mid-size southern city known for its financial industry, multiple professional sports teams and stadiums, delicious (and evolving) food scene, abundance of parks, and a total of nearly 200 neighborhoods — perfect for young singles and families alike.
+A: Living in Charlotte, NC, means living in a mid-size southern city known for its financial industry, multiple professional sports teams and stadiums, delicious (and evolving) food scene, an abundance of parks, and a total of more than 200 neighborhoods — perfect for young singles and families alike.
 It also means lush, green lawns and beautiful tree-lined streets.

-Q: What is a livable salary in Charlotte, NC?
+Q: What salary do you need to live comfortably in Charlotte, NC?

-According to MIT, a single person without any children requires an annual income of about $36,000 before taxes, while a couple with two children (and both partners working) requires about $106,000 annually before taxes.
-According to the U.S. Census, the per capita income in Charlotte is $43,080, while the median household income is $68,367 — not far off from the national numbers.
+A: According to MIT, a single person without any children requires an annual income of about $36,000 before taxes, while a couple with two children (and both partners working) requires about $106,000 annually before taxes.
+According to the U.S. Census, the per capita income in Charlotte is around $43,000, while the median household income is around $68,000 — not far off from the national numbers.
 When it comes down to it, though, your required livable salary depends on where in the city you live and what kind of lifestyle you lead.

 A: While we’re not in the business of comparing entire cities — each locale has its own charm and residents who relish calling it home — there are some notable differences between Charlotte and Raleigh that may help you decide where to settle.
 While Raleigh is the capital city of North Carolina, Charlotte boasts more of a city feeling with a population in the ballpark of twice as large.
 Raleigh, on the other hand, enjoys a bustling but more suburban vibe, thanks to the several universities and colleges in the area.
 In terms of climate and cost of living, though, you’ll find both cities are fairly similar.